Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

-Bruce Brown and his Denver Nuggets teammates face the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.
+Bruce Brown and the rest of the Denver Nuggets hit the court versus the Phoenix Suns in the NBA Playoffs on Friday, at 10:00 PM ET.

-If you'd like to make predictions on Brown's performance, we dive into his available prop bets, using stats and trends, below.
+If you'd like to make predictions on Brown's performance, we break down his available prop bets, using stats and trends, below.

 Bruce Brown Prop Bets vs. the Suns